kids-first/kf-lib-data-ingest/docs/source/index.rst

 1. **Ingest Operator**

-   - Will never create a new study ingest module
+   - Will never create a new study ingest package
-   - Will likely just be running existing ingest modules
+   - Will likely just be running existing ingest packages
-   - May need to learn how to modify configuration by inspection of existing ingest module configurations
+   - May need to learn how to modify configuration by inspection of existing ingest package configurations

-2. **Ingest Configuration Developer**
+2. **Ingest Package Developer**

-   - Runs ingest modules
+   - Runs ingest packages
-   - Understands how to create new configurations and modify existing ones
+   - Understands how to create new ingest packages and modify existing ones
    - Knows Python well and likely knows Pandas fairly well

 Inputs